 Getting a good night’s sleep is important to your overall physical, mental and emotional health.

 “Who hasn’t heard someone utter at one time or another: ‘I need my body-building sleep?’
 It’s true.
 While you are getting a good night’s sleep, your body repairs and detoxifies itself.
 For example, sleep is when the body lets the heart rest and gives the body time to repair and grow.
-It is also when we process memories and learning,” said Dr. Johnson.
+It is also when we process memories and learning,” Dr. Johnson said.

 “For children and teens, sleep is especially important to maintain adequate growth and development,” added pediatric neurologist and sleep specialist Dr. Anthony Jackson of Baystate Children’s Hospital, who also serves as medical director of Baystate’s Neurodiagnostics and Sleep Center.